Note: work on this project is ongoing during the current coronavirus situation, with staff working remotely.

 Before recommending a new system, we firstly want to hear about how the process works now.
 We will hear from a range of organisations, including health boards, the Crown Office and the Procurator Fiscal Service (COPFS).

 A vital part of the project will be listening to the personal experience of families and friends.
-We want to speak to families and carers who may have lost someone in the last five years (from April 2014) who was detained for care and treatment for their mental ill health at the time of their death.
+We want to speak to families and carers who may have lost someone in recent years who was detained for care and treatment for their mental ill health at the time of their death.

 This project should be completed in June 2021.
 You can see the timescales below, which include a number of opportunities to give us your views.